Get ready for lower temperatures. Winter-proof your home

 Did you know that up to a quarter of your home's heat escapes through the roof?
 And even if your loft’s insulated, it's worth checking it meets the recommended 250mm to 270mm depth before winter sets in.

 If fitted properly, loft insulation can last up to 40 years.
-It typically costs between £285 and £395 to install, so it'll pay for itself many times over with the savings you’ll make on your energy bills.
+It typically costs a couple of hundred pounds to install, so it'll pay for itself many times over with the savings you’ll make on your energy bills.

 Clearing out the gutter might not be your idea of a fun weekend.
 But whilst the weather’s mild, it's a great time to clear the debris left behind by high winds and rain.

 Good drainage prevents a multitude of water-related problems, from seeping damp to major leaks.

 Proper gutter maintenance is a good idea for insurance purposes, too.
 So clear those leaves and sticks to protect your home from water damage when the weather turns.

 Give your boiler pressure a check before things turn cold.
 It'll run best at around 1 to 1.5 bar, and you can check this via the gauge on the front of your boiler unit.